brianmueller/cssi-curriculum/_lessons/python/18-python-importing-libraries.md

   title: Python Libraries and Modules
   language: python
 ---
+# What You Need to Know:
++ Python Basics and Classes

+# What You Will Learn:
++ How to use Python libraries and modules
++ Syntax for importing

+# Why This is Important:
+Importing modules and libraries allow you to quickly expand your Python coding powers by accessing a wealth of useful functions and classes.

-## Importing a Class
+# Importing a Class
-+ A class saved in its own .py file can be said to be in its own module.
+A class saved in its own .py file can be said to be in its own module.
 The module can be imported into another .py file with a couple lines of code at the top of the script:

 ```python
 import musician
 from musician import *
 ```

 The first line imports the musician.py file itself.
 The second line imports all the classes and functions contained in that musician.py file.

-## Importing a Library/Module
+# Importing a Library/Module
 A Python Library is a module containing python scripts written and collected by someone else.
 There are tons of useful Python libraries out there that we can import into our scripts.

  <a href="http://pythontips.com/2013/07/30/20-python-libraries-you-cant-live-without/">Here’s a great list of possibilities! </a>